grew-nlp/grew_doc/content/usage/install.md

  1. `ocaml` which can be installed by `opam`
  1. `grew` an related libraries which are available as `opam` packages

-If you just need to upgrade your installation, please consult the [Upgrade section](./#grew-upgrade).
+If you just need to upgrade your installation, please refer to the [Upgrade section](./#grew-upgrade).

-:warning: If you run into trouble using the instructions of this page, feel free to [open an issue on GitHub](https://github.com/grew-nlp/grew/issues/new).
+:warning: If you encounter any issues while using the instructions on this page, please do not hesitate to [open an issue on GitHub](https://github.com/grew-nlp/grew/issues/new).

 ## Step 1: Install opam